4.2 Administration and governance

 Slovene municipalities are also involved in youth social inclusion, as for example in the area of housing, where municipalities have jurisdiction to resolve citizens’ housing problems.
 Within the framework of the National Housing Programme, it was proposed that the Housing Fund of the Republic of Slovenia should construct a small residential community for young people as a pilot project, either independently or in cooperation with the interested municipality, which would contribute by providing land for the project.
 In addition, municipalities have jurisdiction in the area of employment policy (e.g. measures to promote the employment of young people) and health policy (e.g. subsidies for young women for vaccination against HPV).
 Municipalities also finance some social security programmes.

 One way in which integrated approaches are favoured, particularly in place-based measures in the public sector, is through rewarding the adoption of comprehensive youth strategies.
 This has been done – for example – by the Youth Friendly Municipality Certificate (Certifikat Mladim prijazna občina) in Slovenia.
 One of the key criteria for receiving the certificate is dealing with youth issues in a strategic fashion.
 The certificate recognises self-administered local communities that have successfully implemented vertical and horizontal youth policy measures that integrate the young generation to accelerate independence.
 Assessment of effective implementation places particular emphasis on the following areas: systematic treatment of youth issues, youth participation, youth organisations, youth information, youth employment, youth education, housing policy and youth mobility.
-At present, 30 Slovenian municipalities hold the certificate, but all municipalities are expected to meet these responsibilities.
+At present, 35 Slovenian municipalities hold the certificate, but all municipalities are expected to meet these responsibilities.
+The Institute for Youth Policy currently holds the public call for obtaining or renewing (extending the validity) of the Youth Friendly Municipality Certificate (Certifikat Mladim prijazna občina) with validity from 2021 to 2025.

 As stated in the National Programme for Youth 2013–2022, several ministries are responsible for the social inclusion of young people, including the Ministry of Labour, Family, Social Affairs and Equal Opportunities; the Ministry of Finance; the Ministry of Economic Development and Technology; the Ministry of Education, Science and Sport; the Ministry of the Environment and Spatial Planning and the Ministry of the Interior.